eunchangchoi/eunchangchoi.github.io/index.md

   <br>

  <strong> PUBLIC POLICY ENGAGEMENT </strong> <br>
-▪ ‘AI for a Better World: Unlocking Sustainable Development Goals’, Global Development Learning Network, <a href="https://www.kdischool.ac.kr/"> KDI School of Public Policy and Management</a>(April.
+▪ ‘AI for a Better World: Unlocking Sustainable Development Goals’, lectured for government officials in the <a href="https://www.gdln.or.kr/main/"> Global Development Learning Network</a>, <a href="https://www.kdischool.ac.kr/"> KDI School of Public Policy and Management</a>(April.
 2025) <br>
 ▪ ‘Policy Discussion on Machine readable Text Data Mining (TDM) and Copyrights’ invited by <a href="https://k-pol.org/"> Korean Policy Platform</a> (April.
 2024) <br>
 ▪ ‘Seoul Dialogue on AI Ethics, Governance and Innovation’, Embassy of Canada + Korea Ministry of Foreign Affairs (March 2024) <br>
 ▪ ‘The EU AI Act: State of Play, Global Implications and How to Prepare for it’ organized by <a href="https://www.responsible.ai/"> Responsible AI Institute </a> (Feb.
 2024) <br>